Counterargument Generation Prompts for Stress-Testing Essays

 • Ignoring practitioner-side critiques because they lack academic framing.

-• Skipping the “what if I am wrong” exercise — humility produces sharper papers.
+• Skipping the “what if I am wrong” exercise.
+Forcing a post-mortem produces sharper papers.

 How to push results further

-• Track which objections you cannot answer — that is where your real research lives.
+• Track which objections you cannot answer.
+That gap is where your real research lives.

-• For essays, fold 1-2 strongest objections into a dedicated “objections” section.
+• For essays, fold the 1-2 strongest objections into a dedicated “objections and replies” section.

-• For debates, drill against the strongest 3 objections by simulating Q&A (template 12).
+• For debates, drill the strongest 3 objections by simulating Q&A (template 12).

-• Rerun the prompts after revising your thesis; objections change as the thesis sharpens.
+• Rerun the prompts after revising your thesis.
+Objections change as the claim sharpens.

-• Save the residual-weakness column (template 15) as a research to-do list.
+• Save the residual-weakness column (template 15) as a standing research to-do list.

-• Use template 11 once a month on your strongest beliefs; it builds intellectual immunity.
+• Run template 11 once a month on a belief you hold strongly.
+It builds intellectual immunity.

 FAQ

-• How do I know an AI objection is real?: Check whether you can name 1-2 experts or sources that hold that view.
-If not, it may be a phantom; mark and verify.
+• How do I know an AI objection is real and not invented?
+Check whether you can name 1-2 experts or sources that actually hold that view.
+AI models, including Opus 4.7 and GPT-5.5, still occasionally fabricate plausible-sounding studies, so confirm any cited finding in Google Scholar before you rely on it.

-• Are 3 objections enough?: For a 1500-word essay, yes.
-For a thesis or major paper, plan to engage 6-10 across categories (template 2).
+• Are 3 objections enough?
+For a 1500-word essay, usually yes.
+For a thesis or major paper, plan to engage 6-10 objections across categories (use template 2 to spread them across angles).

-• How do I write a good rebuttal?: Acknowledge the strength of the objection, then narrow your thesis or surface new evidence; do not just dismiss.
+• How do I write a good rebuttal?
+Acknowledge the strength of the objection first, then either narrow your thesis or surface new evidence.
+A reply that just dismisses the objection reads as evasive.

-• When should I drop my thesis instead of defending it?: When the strongest objection has no honest reply or requires gerrymandering your scope.
-Better to revise than defend a dying claim.
+• When should I drop my thesis instead of defending it?
+When the strongest objection has no honest reply, or you can only answer it by gerrymandering your scope.
+Revising a claim is stronger scholarship than defending a dying one.

 Tags: #Prompt #Study #Research #Thesis